simonlatham155-tech/soundsation-archive/README.md

 - *Renaissance: The Mix Collection – Part 4* (1996)

 **Live play documentation**
-- Played by Sasha at Cream (Liverpool) and at club events in Toronto (video documentation exists)
+- Played by Sasha at Cream (Liverpool) and at club events in Toronto (recordings documentation exists)

 ---